vincentbarr/vincentbarr.github.com/_posts/2012-03-12-why-you-will-fail-unless.md

 ---
 layout: post
 title: "Larry Smith on Why You Will Fail, Unless."
 category: essais
-excerpt: Passion: not to be confused with interest.
+excerpt: Passion: Not to be confused with interest.
 ---
 {% include JB/setup %}